OpenIPC/webui/README.md

 missing from our code.

-Remember that you write for embedded linux thus please keep your code as small and opimized as possible.
+Remember that you write for embedded linux thus please keep your code as small and optimized as possible.
 Avoid using extra libraries like jQuery, pure JavaScript is quite enough.
 Use valid HTML5 code.
 Avoid using deprecated tags and attributes.